Gift Giving Guide for People Who are Blind or Low Vision

 Understanding the Needs of the Blind and Low Vision Community

 Consider factors like accessibility, ease of use, and sensory engagement.
-For instance, gifts that feature touch, sound, or smell can offer enriching experiences.
+For instance, gifts that feature touch, sound, or smell offer enriching experiences.

 Braille Gifts: More Than Just Books